White supremacist appeals death penalty in church massacre

 Prosecutors told the jury that Roof walked into the church and sat with the Bible study group for about 45 minutes, then opened fire during the final prayer, when everyone’s eyes were closed.

+Roof’s appellate lawyers include: Amy Karlin, interim Federal Public Defender for the Central District of California; James Wyda, Federal Public Defender for Maryland; Alexandra Yates, Deputy Federal Public Defender for the Central District of California; and Sapna Mirchandani, Assistant Federal Public Defender for Maryland.

+The U.S. Department of Justice did not immediately respond to a request for comment on the claims made in Roof’s appeal.
+A response brief from the DOJ is due on Feb.
+18.

-The massacre prompted South Carolina to remove the Confederate flag from its Statehouse for the first time in more than half a century.
+The massacre prompted South Carolina to remove the Confederate flag from its Statehouse.
 Roof had posed with the flag in photos.

 The slain included the Rev. Clementa Pinckney, the church’s pastor and a state senator; a high school track coach; the church sexton; a librarian; and an aspiring poet.